What the hell am I going to do now?

 She listened to the melodies and songs which echoed in the dark alleys.

 She danced.
 Break-danced, to be precise.
-God knows how much the girl loved to twist, jump, fall, feeling her muscle stretch and her junctures crack slightly when the movement was too rash.
-She loved the rhythm and the adrenaline that spread in her organism every time the music started.
-Breakdance fixed her heart when she was twelve and saved her life when she was fifteen.
+God knows how much the girl loved to twist, jump, fall, feeling her muscles stretch and her junctures crack slightly when the movement was too rash.
+She loved the rhythm and the adrenaline that spread in her system every time the music started.
+Breakdance had fixed her heart when she was twelve and had saved her life when she was seventeen.
+Of course, now a wolf had eaten her ability to practice that admirable skill, but Cassandra still had eyes and ears, and London heart kept beating in the darkness.
+So, on a wonderful Saturday night, the young woman got dressed, put a bit of make-up on her scarred face, and limped out of her tiny apartment, wandering in search of good music to listen to and good dancers to envy.

 A whimper.
 A soft, almost imperceptible whimper, coming from what seemed to be the shadow of a black stray dog.